Have you avoided the dentist so long you're now too embarrassed to go at all?

 You’re not alone.
-Up to 20% of people avoid going to the dentist because of anxiety, sometimes because of embarrassment about the condition of their mouth.
+Nearly 25% of South Dakotans say they skipped going to the dentist because of fear, and 26% said they had experienced embarrassment because of the condition of their mouth and teeth.

 But avoiding checkups, cleanings, and regular care because you’re too ashamed to go to the dentist could leave you worse off, no matter your mouth’s condition.

 Fear: My teeth will be the worst the dentist has ever seen.